What is it?

 - Move clean fill away from landfills and use excavated soil for infrastructure projects and development sites.

 - Stop contaminated soil from ending up on clean sites such as farmland and other rural areas.

 How can we help?

 We can take you through the excess soil management process from start to finish.
 We have experience administering soil sampling plans, segregating and stockpiling soil, finding destinations for soil and completing all of the required paperwork that is needed to move your soil efficiently and within the new regulations.
 If you have any questions about the regulation or a project you are working on, contact us and we will help you through the process.

 When is it coming?

 The excess soil regulation is being implemented in phases.
-On June 12, 2020, the Ministry of Environment, Conservation and Parks (MECP) announced that some provisions of the regulation which were going to come into effect on July 1, 2020, have been delayed to January 1, 2022.
+On June 12, 2020, the Ministry of the Environment, Conservations, and Parks (MECP) announced that some provisions of the regulation which were going to come into effect on July 1, 2020, have been deleted to January 1, 2022.

 What is changing?

 - Excess soil is considered waste as soon as it leaves a work site

 - Quality and testing requirements for excess soil are more specific